-Conard’s Bob McKee (2004) and Hall’s Frank Robinson, Jr., (2001) did coach wrestling in the 1960s for a few seasons during the early years of their coaching careers, starting the wrestling programs at their schools.
+Conard’s Bob McKee (2004) and Hall’s Frank Robinson, Jr., (2001) did coach wrestling during their coaching careers, each starting the wrestling programs at their respective schools.
 But they received Gold Key awards primarily for their excellence coaching high school football.

 Shook and four other championship coaches will receive Gold Key awards at the Alliance’s 79th annual awards banquet on April 26 at the Aqua Turf in Southington.
 He will be honored along with Cookie Bromage (Enfield field hockey), Joe Grippo (Morgan girls volleyball and girls basketball), Lou Milardo (Hale-Ray softball), and Angela Tammaro (Greenwich Academy field hockey and lacrosse).

 The Gold Key dinner was begun in 1940 and has been held yearly ever since except for a two-year break during World War II.
 Baseball legend Connie Mack of the Philadelphia Athletics and golfing superstar Bobby Jones were among the initial recipients.

 The roster of men and women who have been honored reads like a Who’s Who of Connecticut sports over the decades.
 Shook will join a group that includes:

 - President George H.W.
 Bush, honored for his election to the presidency and his play with the Yale baseball team in the 1940s